Search

 The truth

-Transmission is more likely when blood is present or if there is HIV co-infection.
+Transmission is more likely when blood is present or for men who have sex with men.

 The myth